“Attract what you expect. Reflect what you desire. Become who you respect. Mirror who you admire” – Greg Reid-

 Manuel is from Los Angeles, CA. At the age of 17 he enlisted in the U.S. Navy for 6 years as an Aircraft Engine Mechanic, he worked on helicopters MH-60 Sierra, and Airborne Early Warning Turboprop Aircrafts E-2 Hawkeye, with two deployments onboard the aircraft carriers USS John C. Stennis (CVN-74) and USS Ronald Reagan (CVN76) in Operation Enduring Freedom/Operation Iraqi Freedom (Post 9/11 War).
 While in the Navy Manuel spent his spare time as a personal trainer for back then “Bally Total Fitness” gym, now known as “L.A.
 Fitness” where Manuel developed physical fitness strategies to help clients stay healthy.

-Right after graduating with his B.S. in Management with a minor in Economics from California State University, Los Angeles (2009) and while pursuing a MBA at University of La Verne Manuel worked for the U.S. Department of Labor - Wage & Hour Law Compliance Office where he provided professional office management support to investigators in exploitation of labor investigation cases.
-Manuel assisted investigators in enforcing federal labor laws, establishing fair labor practices in organizations, and helping victims of exploitation of labor.
+Right after graduating with his B.S. in Business Management with a minor in Economics from California State University, Los Angeles (2009) and while pursuing a Mater of Business Administration (MBA) at University of La Verne, Manuel worked for the U.S. Department of Labor - Wage & Hour Division where he provided professional office management support to investigators in the exploitation of labor cases.
+Manuel assisted investigators in enforcing federal labor laws, establishing fair labor practices in organizations, and helping victims of unfair labor practices file their claims.

-After graduating with his MBA from University of La Verne (2010), Manuel was hired by the U.S. Department of Homeland Security - Immigration & Customs Enforcement (ICE), Office Investigations - Narcotics Enforcement Team, where Manuel provided intelligence & investigative support to Criminal Investigators (Special Agents) in various narcotics joint criminal investigations cases between ICE and the Drug Enforcement Agency (DEA), in addition, Manuel participated in ICE solely led cases in collaboration with state and local law enforcement agencies, cases in financial and money laundering, counterfeit and contraband goods, human trafficking and smuggling, immigration benefit fraud, child exploitation, etc.
+After graduating with his MBA from University of La Verne (2010), Manuel was hired by the U.S. Department of Homeland Security - Immigration & Customs Enforcement, Office Investigations – Narcotics Task Force, where Manuel provided intelligence & investigative support to Criminal Investigators (Special Agents) in the narcotics task force between ICE, the Drug Enforcement Agency (DEA), and Los Angeles Police Department (LADP).
+In addition, Manuel participated in ICE solely led cases such as financial and money laundering, counterfeit and contraband goods, human trafficking and smuggling, immigration benefit fraud, and child exploitation.

 In summer of 2011, Manuel was hired the U.S. Department of Defense -Naval Sea Systems Command (NAVSEA) Headquartered in Washington, DC.
-At NAVSEA, Manuel completed the 2-year intern/developmental program performing rotational assignments through different acquisition programs including at the Special Warfare SEAL Delivery Vehicle Program, and at the Office of the Chief of Naval Operations at the Pentagon.
-After completion of the intern program Manuel was assigned as a Product Support Manager for the SEWIP ACAT II Acquisition Program where he led, planned, coordinated, executed, and oversee the life-cycle product support activities, then, he transitioned as a Project Manger for Rotating Radars Acquisition Programs.
-The Defense Acquisition University states that military acquisition is a complex blend of science, management, and engineering disciplines within the context of the nation’s law and regulations to produce military capability and technology.
+At NAVSEA, Manuel completed the 2-year intern developmental program performing rotational assignments through different acquisition programs including at the Special Warfare SEAL Delivery Vehicle Program, and at the Office of the Chief of Naval Operations at the Pentagon.
+After completion of the intern program Manuel was assigned as a Product Support Manager for the Surface Electronic Warfare Improvement Program (an ACAT II Acquisition Program) where he led, planned, coordinated, executed, and oversee the life-cycle product support activities, then in 2017, he transitioned as a Project Manger for Rotating Radars (an ACAT III Acquisition Program).
+The Defense Acquisition University states that military acquisition is a complex blend of science, management, and engineering disciplines within the context of the nation’s law and regulations to produce military capability and technology (DAU, 1017).

 Manuel enjoys working out, water sports, and ski.
 He has a passion for Mid-Century Modern Architecture and Design.
 He is also a member of the Harvard Club of Washington-DC, Harvard Extension Environmental Club, Harvard Alumni Veteran Organization Washington, DC, and he serves in the board of the Harvard Extension Student Veteran Club.